 - The position is contract / temporary.
 I’m only seeking full-time roles where I can invest effort and make an impact.

-- The work is in consulting (at least not right now).
-I have a background in great consulting impact, but am looking to switch things up a bit and bring my full potential and impact to bear on the mission of an organization.
+- The work is in consulting.
+I have a background in great consulting impact, but am considering switching things up a bit and bring my full potential and impact to bear on the mission of an organization.

 - I will be stuck using less-than-ideal equipment, especially if I can’t bring my own.
 While not a game-changer, this usually signals a lack of investment in engineering culture, as the time loss of underpowered hardware vastly outweighs the cost savings.

 - You work with non-civilian government.
 I want to ensure my personal ethics remain aligned with my work.